highchair/artinruins-com/_property/195-over-wickenden-st.md

 meta: ""
 excerpt: "The roadway system of on and off ramps and causeway over Wickenden Street and the murals that adorned it"

-#thumbnail:
+thumbnail: i-195-over-wickenden-cm-2010-01.jpg

 images:
   - url: i-195-expressway-c1965-01.jpg
-    caption: 'Undated and uncredited photo of the expressway east towards the harbor.
+    caption: 'Undated photo of the expressway east towards the harbor.
 Corliss Landing is on the left, with South Street Power station in the center distance.
-Likely taken shortly after the highway was completed in the mid 60s.'
+Likely taken shortly after the highway was completed in the mid 60s.
+Providence Public Library collection.'
     alt: 'A series of steel-reinforced concrete columns, retaining walls, ramps, and overhead roadways that used to cut through downtown Providence and the Fox Point neighborhood'
   - url: i-195-over-wickenden-cm-2010-01.jpg
     caption: 'The mural on the Wickenden Street overpass concrete walls, taken 2010 by Christopher Martin'